 Many features make this rangefinder standout.
 First, it comes with 4X magnification and a 21mm objective diameter lens.
 That lens provides clear images within 10 to 600 yards distance.
 Also, it offers blazing speed results with a hair-splitting accuracy of +/- 1yard at 300yards.

-Secondly, this rangefinder uses a 9-volt battery.
+Secondly, the Bushnell-202208 rangefinder uses a 9-volt battery.
 That is one advantage the Bushnell Bone Collector has over the competition.
 I mean, most rangefinders are powered by a CR2 lithium-ion battery.
 Although the CR2 batteries will last longer, they are hard to find in retail shops.
 However, the Bushnell Bone Collector’s 9-volt battery is easily accessible, even in rural gas stations.

 Unfortunately, this rangefinder does not have any angle compensation technology.
-Also, the Bushnell Bone Collector will not survive immersion, but it will withstand light rain.
+Also, the Bushnell-202208 Bone Collector will not survive immersion, but it will withstand light rain.
 Finally, it is not fully weatherproof.
 As such, you might want to keep it away from fogs.

 - 4X21mm objective magnification lens